lethang7794/httpcode/README.md

 # HTTP Code CLI Tool

-A simple command-line tool for looking up HTTP status codes and their descriptions, built with Cobra.
+A beautiful command-line tool for looking up HTTP status codes and their descriptions, built with Cobra and styled with Lipgloss.

+## Features

+✨ **Beautiful Terminal UI** - Styled with [Lipgloss](https://github.com/charmbracelet/lipgloss) for a modern, colorful interface
+📋 **Comprehensive Database** - Complete HTTP status code information with detailed descriptions 🔍 **Multiple Search Options** - Look up by code, search by description, or browse by category 🎯 **Interactive Fuzzy Search** - Built-in fuzzy search with fzf integration 🌈 **Color-Coded Categories** - Different colors for each HTTP status code category (1xx-5xx) 📖 **MDN Documentation Links** - Direct links to official documentation for each status code

 ## Installation